 Make sure to always accept those!

-If you have never used Duolingo on Desktop, you’re missing out on a ton of opportunities to earn more XP, get the same benefits of Duolingo plus for free, AND make Duolingo more difficult.
+If you have never used Duolingo on Desktop, you’re missing out on a ton of opportunities to earn more XP, get some of the same benefits of Super Duolingo for free, AND make Duolingo more difficult.

 On the Desktop version of Duolingo, instead of choosing the autofill words, you can choose to type the answers yourself.
 You’ll quickly realize how much you were relying on those answers!